nicodmf/PhpUrlScanner/README.md

 --------
 The scan is a loop which crawle html files, identify links (for now just links in an anchor tag), analysed and sorted those: external links will analized by simple curls request, internals resources crawle by Goutte.

-The library is design to be simple and speed.
-Analysed of silex take by example 4 seconds for 150 urls (68 crawled resources and 82 curled links).

 Futur
 -----
 If the libs interessed some peoples :

-*Integration of symfony command component
+ - Integration of symfony command component
-*Separation in file for each class
+ - Separation in file for each class
-*Better composer/packagist integration
+ - Better composer/packagist integration
-*Compilation as a phar
+ - Compilation as a phar
-*Utilisation of child class for the storage class resources/resource/url *Add link in script, header, css files
+ - Utilisation of child class for the storage class resources/resource/url
+ - Add link in script, header, css files
-*Add other controls (w3c compliance for css/html)
+ - Add other controls (w3c compliance for css/html)